stffrdhrn/or1k-utils/toolchains/readme.md

 These are a bunch of build and test reporting scripts I put together for building and testing the openrisc glibc port.
+They were since adapted to also be used for newlib and musl builds.

 This will build the toolchain used for building other software.